-According to the American Cancer Society in its "Cancer Facts & Figures 2005," liver cancer is the sixth most common form of cancer worldwide.
-It is projected that there will be 667,000 new cases of liver cancer throughout the world.
+According to the World Health Organization, primary liver cancer is the third most common form of cancer worldwide.
+It is estimated that there were 662,000 deaths from liver cancer throughout the world in 2005.
 The incidence of liver cancer has been steadily increasing in the United States over the past two decades.
-The American Cancer Society has projected that in the United States there will be approximately 17,550 newly diagnosed cases of liver cancer and 59,580 new cases of malignant melanoma in 2005.
+The American Cancer Society has projected that in the United States there will be approximately 18,510 newly diagnosed cases of primary liver cancer in 2006 and it is estimated that there will be approximately cancer in the liver during the same period.